LookHere/RailRoad/README.md

 The secons servo we used was a standard servo - MCM Electronics TowerPro SG-5.

 This servo used pulses to move to specific locations
-- 1.0ms pulse - Full Left "0" position
+- 1.0ms pulse - Full Left, -90 degree position
-- 1.5ms pulse - Middle "90" position
+- 1.5ms pulse - Middle, 0 degree position
-- 2.0ms pulse - Full Right "180" position
+- 2.0ms pulse - Full Right, 90 degree position

-Conected the orange wire to pin 9
+The orange wire is connected to GPIO 9.
+The brown is connected to ground.
+The yellow is connected to the 5 volt power.

 ### Servo datasheet